 Many Wheaton College Music Conservatory interns work at Community School of the Arts, but always under the supervision of a CSA instructor.

 Q: What performance opportunities are available for students?

 There are numerous annual large-scale performance opportunities for music students as well as studio recitals every semester.

 Q: Can we pay our bill in monthly payments?

 Yes.
-Billing statements are sent out via e-mail at the beginning of each semester.
+Billing statements are sent out via e-mail at the beginning of each month (accounts with a zero balance will not receive a statement).
 You may pay it all at once or choose to make monthly payments.
 If monthly payments are made the entire balance must be paid before the end of the semester.
 There is a 7% late fee on outstanding balances after the semester ends.

 If you are registering for Suzuki lessons, you are required to do online (or in-person) observation of two private lessons.
 There are no observations required or available for Preparatory lessons.
 You may request the teacher of your choice, however the wait may be longer for a particular teacher.